-As the buzz continutes to grow about Big Data procurement officers could find it hard to keep up with management expectations to provide good data if it doesn’t have access to good reporting and analysis tools.
+As the buzz continues to grow about Big Data and AI, procurement officers need to focus on providing good data.
+Access to large volumes of data does not help a business.
+Access to good reporting and analysis tools does.
 Good business intelligence is crucial to help procurement understand how and why it is being successful and where it is failing.

-If an organisation relies largely on mannual processes then it may not be able to trust the data it has access to.
+Plus, If an organisation relies largely on manual processes then it may not be able to trust the data that it is using.

 For more on this see the article Reporting and Analysis – What you need to know about your own business.